jiyang-li1/Micro-polling-capstone-project/README.md

 ## Known Issues

 - **Mobile scaling**: UI layout does not scale correctly on small screens
-- **Orphaned votes**: Deleting a choice from an existing poll leaves vote records that reference the removed choice, causing incorrect percentage calculations (see test Poll 5)
 - **No IP-based deduplication**: There is currently no mechanism to prevent a single user from voting multiple times
 - **Geographic verification**: The system does not verify that a user is actually located in the zip code or district they are browsing